danielsauter/rapid-android-development/nfc.md

  The `interlace()` method we’ll create works with the `divisions` parameter to control how many recursions will be executed.
 We’ll start with a `divisions` value of `1`, for one division.
 Each time we tap the screen, `divisions` will increase to `2`, `3`, and so on, which will also increase the `level` parameter in our `interlace()` method.
 There we are using `level` to check that it has a value greater than `1` before recursively calling the `interlace()` method again to split each pixel into four.

- In the main tab we also **import** the Ketai camera package, which is familiar to us from <!--ref linkend="chp.camera-->.
+ In the main tab we also **import** the Ketai camera package, which is familiar to us from {{ book.chapter5 }}.
 We’ll create a `KetaiCamera` object that we’ll name `cam`.
 The `cam` object will read the image each time we receive a new frame from the camera.

  For this sketch, we’ll use the following tabs to organize our code: